 Across the country, there are places that speak to us.
 They speak to our identities and to our imaginations.
-As Canada celebrates its 150th anniversary, DUC takes a look at some of the nation’s iconic landscapes.
-Their land, water and wildlife are rich with stories of culture and customs – and of conservation.
+Celebrate with DUC as we take a look at some of the nation’s iconic landscapes.
+Their land, water and wildlife are rich with stories of culture and customs—and of conservation.

 Just beyond its magical landforms, the Bay of Fundy plays host to a commanding ecosystem – salt water marshes.
 Nova Scotia poet Harry Thurston described them as “a place between the tides.”
 They’re not land; they’re not the sea.
 Salt marshes are mysterious and rich middle grounds that have been sustaining the lives of people and wildlife for centuries.
 Mi’kmaq people gathered clams and oysters from their waters.
 Acadian settlers diked the marshes, cultivating the rich soil for farmland.
 Today, they’re essential in reducing impacts from rising seas, enhancing water quality and providing habitat for a host of birds, fish and other wildlife.

 Renowned as a historic corridor for trade and travel, the mighty St. Lawrence is also an important point of passage for millions of migrating waterfowl that use its surrounding wetlands.
 The Cap Tourmente National Wildlife Area, for example, supports many greater snow geese during spring and fall migration.

 Some of Canada’s first hunt clubs were established in the early 1880s in the coastal wetlands of southern Ontario’s Lake St. Clair.
 Here, the conservation legacy of sportsmen was born.
 These wetlands provide critical habitat for many threatened and endangered species while helping reduce phosphorous inputs into the Great Lakes.